zowe/docs-site/docs/user-guide/cli-configuringcli-ev.md

 ## Setting a shared plug-in directory

-You can set the location of a shared directory to manage plug-ins for multiple users.
+You can set the location of a shared directory to manage Zowe CLI plug-ins for multiple users.

-A project administrator can pre-install, and update, a plug-in stored in the shared directory to make the same version of that plug-in available to all users.
+A project administrator can pre-install, and update, a Zowe CLI plug-in stored in the shared directory to make the same version of that plug-in available to all users.
 This avoids managing separate copies of a plug-in across a development team.

 The plug-in directory must be defined before any Zowe CLI plug-ins are installed.